Enter Now

 We are committed to reducing the carbon footprint of the event wherever possible and our aim is to reduce the amount of single use plastic as well as minimise the amount of water that is wasted.
 All four water stations on the course will use paper cups instead of water bottles.

-The half marathon starts at 12.30 and the race cut-off time is 3hr 30min at 16.00.
-In the interests of safety and to minimise the disruption to the local community and residents, the course starts to re-open after 2hr 30min at 15.00.
-If you think that you will take longer than 2hr 30min, we ask you to use the pavement.
-Participants still on the course after the cut-off time continue at their own risk.
+The half marathon starts at 12.30 and the cut-off time is 3hr 30min at 16.00.
+In the interests of safety and to minimise disruption to the local community and residents, the course starts to re-open after 2hr 30min at 15.00.
+If you think that you will take longer than 2hr 30min, we will ask you to move onto the pavement.
+Our team will be there to support you to the finish line.

 Can wheelchair users enter the Half Marathon?